kirwaboit/rwakiPython/README.md

 - Dictionaries are a memory based key value store, they are associative arrays,most powerful data collection

-- Unlike strings, dictionaries do not use indexes Linked logo: ![alt text](wordpress-logo-32.png) (http://wordpress.com/ "WordPress Website")
+- Unlike strings, dictionaries do not use indexes

+- Tuples are immutable, just like strings, and thus can be more efficiently stored by python

+- as a result you cannot sort, add, or reverse tuples

+- Dictionaries and tuples go hand in hand, literally !!! as a dictionary is comprised of tuples

+- Lists are a sequence, tuples are a sequence and even a string is a sequence so stuff like max() methods work on them

+Linked logo: ![alt text](wordpress-logo-32.png) (http://wordpress.com/ "WordPress Website")